 Wait for vRealize Orchestrator to restart its services before you use the plug-in.
 The restart might take a few minutes.
 You'll know that vRealize Orchestrator has restarted when you see all green checkmarks in the Validate Configuration page.

-Establish a GCP connection in vRealize Orchestrator
+Establish a Google Cloud connection in vRealize Orchestrator

 The final stage in the setup is to use the service account credential file you downloaded earlier to establish a connection in the vRealize Orchestrator.
 Doing this allows the plug-in to execute operations on behalf of any logged-in vRealize Orchestrator user.